Pennsylvania Court Records

 PennsylvaniaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-When a person is arrested for or charged with a crime in Pennsylvania, they will require expert legal counsel to navigate the Pennsylvania Judicial System laws and criminal procedures.
-Defendants have the right to an attorney and are advised to refrain from speaking to police without one.
+People who are arrested for or charged with a crime in Pennsylvania generally require expert legal counsel to navigate the Pennsylvania Judicial System laws and criminal procedures.
+Defendants have the right to an attorney and are usually advised to refrain from speaking to police without one.
 Depending on the case, persons who cannot afford to hire legal counsel may have one appointed by the court (Pa.R.Crim.P 122).

-After arrest, a preliminary arraignment may be held.
-The defendant is informed of charges against them and their rights.
+After an arrest, a preliminary arraignment is usually held.
+The defendant is informed of the charges against them and their rights.
 Bail may also be set at preliminary arraignments.
-The preliminary hearing is held after the arraignment.
+The preliminary hearing is typically held after the arraignment.
 At the preliminary hearing, the defendant's plea is entered.
 Here, the judge determines whether there is enough evidence for the case to go to trial.
-Negotiations and plea agreements are also made at the preliminary hearing.
-In Pennsylvania, preliminary arraignments and hearings are held in minor courts such as Magisterial District Courts.
+Negotiations and plea agreements may also be made at the preliminary hearing.
+In Pennsylvania, preliminary arraignments and hearings are typically held in minor courts such as Magisterial District Courts.
 Defendants may choose to waive the right to a preliminary hearing.

 When does a Criminal Defendant Have the Right to a Trial?